Nuit debout

 Nuit debout is a French social movement that began on 31 March 2016, arising out of protests against proposed labor reforms known as the El Khomri law or Loi travail.
 The movement was organized around a broad aim of "overthrowing the El Khomri bill and the world it represents".
 It has been compared to the Occupy movement in the United States and to Spain's anti-austerity 15-M or Indignados movement.

 The movement began at the Place de la République in Paris, where protestors held nightly assemblies following the 31 March protest.
 The protests spread to dozens of other cities and towns in France as well as to neighbouring countries in Europe and to countries further afield.
 Turnout at these protests dwindled after the first weeks; activists maintained the movement's presence on the Internet.

 Name

-The name "Nuit debout" has been translated into English as "Up All Night", "Standing Night", and "Rise up at night", among other variants.
+Nuit debout has been translated into English as "up all night", "standing night", and "rise up at night", among other variants.